-Like a hunky boyfriend, Chinese evergreen strikes a balance between being tough and good looking.
+Like a hunky boyfriend, aglaonema strikes a balance between being tough and good looking.
 This versatile houseplant offers handsome foliage yet requires minimal care.

-Chinese evergreen, also known as aglaonema, is a popular foliage plant in both homes and offices because it adds great interest in low-light areas.
-The common name of Chinese evergreen collectively refers to 21 species of plants that are originally from Southeast Asia where they grow in tropical forests.
+Aglaonema, also known as Chinese evergreen, is a popular foliage plant in both homes and offices because it adds great interest in low-light areas.
+The common name of aglaonema collectively refers to 21 species of plants that are originally from Southeast Asia where they grow in tropical forests.

 Some varieties have solid green leaves, but most cultivars have interesting variegation in shades of silver, gray, or light green.

 Here are a few popular cultivars from the University of Florida breeding program:

 - 'Moonlight Bay' is a medium green with bold silver markings.

 - 'Emerald Bay' has silvery-green leaves with darker dapples along the margins.